Rikin04/codewar/README.md

 # codewar
 Solutions to Codewars katas
 # catalog
-01-7 kyu-Sum of two lowest positive integers.py
-02-7 kyu-Exes and Ohs.py
+01-7 kyu-Sum of two lowest positive integers.py \n 02-7 kyu-Exes and Ohs.py
 03-7 kyu-Are the numbers in order.py
 04-6 kyu-Rectangle into Squares.py